 It’s not possible to maximize fitness development and fat loss at the same time.
 That’s because the actions that are required to maximize fat loss—particularly substantial calorie restriction—limit the body’s capacity to train and adapt to training.
 So when you’re preparing for an upcoming race it’s important that you make fitness development your clear top priority and train and eat accordingly.
 You will get leaner as your race approaches, but probably not as quickly as you would if you were totally focused on fat loss.

 There is a proper time to make fat loss your first concern, and that’s during a four- to eight-week period before you start the process of building your fitness for a race.
 I refer to these brief periods of intensive fat loss as “quick starts” because their purpose is to give you a quick start toward your optimal racing weight.
-Within a quick start, your diet and training should be different than they are within the race-focused training cycle in five key ways.
+Within a quick start, your diet and training should be different than they are within the race-focused training cycle in four key ways.

 1. Moderate caloric deficit